talhaqadri/airbnb/README.md

-# airbnb
+# Airbnb Backend Project

-This project about the Airbnb backend.
+This project is about the Airbnb backend.

 # Engineer

-I am software Engineer and React.js developer.
+I am a Software Engineer and React.js Developer.

-# practis
+# Practice

-Now i am practise the git command
+I am currently practicing Git commands on this project.